Average Business Loan Rates in 2024

 Annual interest rate (AIR) reflects the interest owed each year on a loan.
 Unlike APR, AIR does not incorporate any fees that may be associated with the loan.

-To find AIR, divide the total interest by your loan amount and the loan term length.
-AIR may be more helpful than APR when you want to calculate the borrowing costs of a business loan over time.
+To find AIR, divide the total interest by your loan amount and term length.
+Regarding business loans, AIR may be more helpful than APR when needing to calculate business loan costs, especially as the balance decreases.

 Factor rates

-Unlike the rates listed above, factor rates are displayed as decimal figures, not percentages.
-Factor rates are typically associated with high-risk business lending products, such as merchant cash advances.
-A factor rate is not annualized, which may make it more suitable than APR for loans or cash advances with terms less than one year.
+Unlike the above rates, factor rates are displayed as decimal figures, not percentages.
+Though not as common as APRs and AIRs, factor rates are typically associated with high-risk business lending products, such as merchant cash advances.
+A factor rate is not annualized, which may make it more suitable than APR for loans or cash advances with terms of less than one year.

-In addition to interest and factor rates, many lenders charge loan fees.
-These fees often cover the costs of issuing and administering a loan.
+In addition to interest and factor rates, many lenders charge loan fees to cover the costs of issuing and administering a loan.

-Here are some common fees you may see included with your small business loan:
+Here are some standard fees you may see included with your small business loan:

-• Origination fee: The loan origination fee covers the costs of processing the loan.
-It includes underwriting, preparing and reviewing the loan application and deciding whether to approve the loan.
-The loan origination fee may be a flat fee or a percentage of the loan amount, which may range from 1% to 8.49%.
+• Origination fee: The loan origination fee covers the costs of processing the loan, including underwriting, preparing and reviewing the loan application and deciding whether to approve the loan.
+The loan origination fee may be a flat fee or a percentage of the loan amount.

-• Servicing fee: Some lenders charge servicing fees annually to cover the costs of administering your loan.
-This includes things like customer service, billing and collections.
-The annual service fees for SBA 7(a) loans range from 0.25% to 0.75% of the guaranteed portion of the outstanding balance.
+• Servicing fee: Some lenders charge servicing fees annually to cover the costs of administering your loan, such as customer service, billing and collections.

 • Late payment fee: Lenders may charge a late payment fee if you pay past the due date.
-The fee may be a flat fee or up to 5% of the outstanding amount.
+The fee may be a flat rate or up to 5% of the outstanding amount.

 What factors impact business loan average interest rates?